 How Much Is a Traffic Control Course in Sydney?

-Traffic controller and implement training is a two day course.
-Day 1 is the theory component that features simulated practical exercises followed on day 2 by a live site assessment process which incorporates 3 direct observations across a range of scenarios on a live site with real traffic.
-Day 2 is typically at least one week later which allows for you to practice your skills under supervision in the workplace.
-With most classes set for 8 AM to 3:30 PM.
+Traffic controller and implement training is a combined three day course.
+Day 1 and Day two cover the theory components and features simulated practical exercises followed on day 3 by a live site assessment process which incorporates 3 direct observations across a range of scenarios on a live site with real traffic, and with a NSW Safework assesor in atendance, Day 3 is typically at least one week later which allows for you to practice your skills under supervision in the workplace.
+With most classes set for 7.45 AM to 4:30 PM.
 During the course, students get a chance to take a break and have a meal.

 Individuals interested in completing both courses can save money by registering for both programs.
-The TC and ITCP combo costs $444.
+The TC and ITCP combo costs $497.00 plus $147.00 for the practical assessment.

-As these programs require renewal every three years, students need to complete refresher courses.
-RTOs offer renewals.
+These programs require a refresher every two years.
+RTOs offer refresher training courses.
 These courses typically cost less compared to the initial training.

 Do You Need a Training Card for Traffic Control in Sydney?